 Conventional techniques to define the WRC of geomaterials often require significant time to obtain limited data.
-For example, determination of the WRC for a highplasticity clay specimen may take several months.
+For example, determination of the WRC for a high-plasticity clay specimen may take several months.
 Also, conventional testing methods require the use of several specimens and destructive measurement of water content.
 Problems specific to WRC determination involve diffusion of air across porous ceramics, lack of control of volume change during drying and wetting (e.g. Cabral et al. 2004), and inability to impose a stress state representative of field conditions.
-Centrifugation has been used to alleviate the shortcomings of conventional characterization of the WRC.
-Centrifugation increases the body forces on a porous medium, accelerating fluid flow, because time increases quadratically with g-level.
-Centrifuges were first used to define the WRC by soil scientists and petroleum engineers in the early 1930s (Gardner 1937; Hassler and
+Centrifugation has been used to alleviate shortcomings of conventional characterization of the WRC.
+Centrifugation increases the body forces on a porous media, accelerating fluid flow because time increases quadratically with g-level.
+Centrifuges were first used in the early 1930's to define the WRC by soil scientists and petroleum engineers (Gardner 1937, Hassler and Bruner 1945).
+Centrifuge technology has been recently used at The University of Texas at Austin for expeditious characterization of the unsaturated hydraulic properties of soils, and can provide insight into the unsaturated behavior of geosynthetics (McCartney and Zornberg 2010a, Zornberg and McCartney 2010).